xebia/essentials/two-minute-rule.md

 ### Application

 Watch you fellow team members as they are working.
 It is easy to spot the situation.
-Your co-worker does not use the keyboard anymore.
-She looks worried.
-Then simply ask: he!
+Your co-worker does not use the keyboard anymore, and looks worried.
+Then simply ask: "Hey!
 What are you thinking about?
-You are too quiet!
+You are too quiet!"
 This will spawn the appropriate discussion.
 For real.

 ### Consequences